A Generalized Approach to Relaxation Time of Magnetic Nanoparticles With Interactions: From Superparamagnetism to Glassy Dynamics: Article Text

 In Figure~\ref{fig:relaxation-with-sg-inset}, results reported by C. Djurberg \emph{et~al.} \cite{Djurberg1997} are presented, with analyses using Eq.~\eqref{model}.
 Specifically, C. Djurberg \emph{et~al.} examined two different samples of ultrafine Fe--C particles characterized by a median volume \(V=5.3\times10^{-26}\,\mathrm{m}^3\) (diameter \(d\approx4.7\ \mathrm{nm}\)) with varying carbon volume concentrations: one sample at 5\% and the other at 0.6\%.
 Results obtained from fitting Eq.~\eqref{model} are summarized in Table~\ref{tab:Hansen_parameters}.
 As the concentration increases, the entropic index $q$ once more deviates from 1 (decreasing), consistent with increased interaction effects.
 In the case of the 0.6\% concentration sample, C. Djurberg \emph{et~al.} suggested the potential occurrence of particle agglomeration.
 This phenomenon might elucidate the observed deviation from ideal superparamagnetic linearity and corresponds with the deduced entropic index $q$, when taking into account the model proposed herein.
 For comparison, the spin–glass critical law was used to fit the original data and temperature range chosen by the authors in \cite{Djurberg1997}, but the fit is unsatisfactory, as shown in the inset of Fig.~\ref{fig:relaxation-with-sg-inset}.
 Narrowing the fit to \(45\text{--}55\ \mathrm{K}\) improves agreement, bringing data closer to the glass transition temperature $T_g$.
 The shorter-range fit yields $\tau^{*} =10^{-6.2\pm0.3}\,\mathrm{s}$, $T_{g} = 37\pm2\ \mathrm{K}$, $z\nu = 15\pm3$.
-Regardless of the selected interval, the derived $T_{g}$ values exhibit a strong agreement with the value extracted for $T_{cut-off}$ from fitting across the complete 45--85\,K range using Eq.~\eqref{model}, as illustrated in Table~\ref{tab:Hansen_parameters}.
+Regardless of the selected interval, the derived $T_g$ values fall within the same temperature range as the $T_{\mathrm{cut\text{-}off}}$ obtained from fitting the complete 45--85\,K interval using Eq.~\eqref{model}, as summarized in Table~\ref{tab:Hansen_parameters}.
 Additionally, C.~Djurberg \emph{et~al.} reported magnetic aging in the $C5\%$ sample at $T=40\ \mathrm{K}$ and $T=30\ \mathrm{K}$, whereas no aging was observed for the time window of the experiment at $T=50\ \mathrm{K}$.
 This finding supports the existence of the superspin-glass behavior for this composition lying in the $30\text{-}40\ \mathrm{K}$ range.